storybuilder-org/StoryCAD/ACKNOWLEDGE.md

 Laurent Bugnion, Galasoft, MVVM Light Toolkit https://github.com/lbugnion/mvvmlight

+MVVM Light was one of the most influential early MVVM projects.
+Although it's fallen into disuse, it was a direct influence on [Windows Community Toolkit MVVM][3],

 Perigrin66, Pergrine's View, StaffManager http://peregrinesview.uk/mvvm-bringing-it-all-together/

+The navigation tree and details panel design is very old; it was one of the early driving forces in the creation of C++.
+StoryBuilder V1 used it (poorly.)
+When StoryBuilder V2 was just a vague idea, this small project suggested a way forward.

 Diederik Krols, XAML Brewer, Using a TreeView Control for Navigation in UWP https://xamlbrewer.wordpress.com/2018/06/08/using-a-treeview-control-for-navigation-in-uwp/comment-page-1/#comment-296

+This project lead me toward UWP, and the birth of the WinUI 3 project cemented the way forward.
+XamlBrewer is a great stylist and his posts are always worth reading.

 Ryan Demopoulos
 https://docs.microsoft.com/en-us/windows/apps/winui/

+The WinUI3 project has a

 Michael Hawker (XAML Llama)
 https://dotnetfoundation.org/projects/windowscommunitytoolkit